Instructional Design Posts

 Jan.
 4, 2026

-Rewiring Dyslexic Brains: The Writing-First Approach with Russell Van Brocklen
+Rewiring Dyslexic Brains: The Writing-First Approach With Russell Van Brocklen

 In a fascinating continuation of the Designing with Love podcast series on dyslexia, host Jackie Pelegrin welcomed back Russell Van Brocklen, a New York State Senate-funded dyslexia researcher, to delve deeper into practical strategies for helping y…